Two characters from the heart of friendly, intimate circle (7)

 'two characters from the heart' is the wordplay.

-'two characters' can mean two substitutions for 'character'.
+'two characters' means two replacements for 'character'.

 'character' becomes 'e'.